owhite/balancing-robot-notes/README.md

 * CAN interface (RX + TX)	Real-time communication with the Teensy
 * PWM / FOC commutation w/ efficient, smooth motor operation

-## Why This Combo Works So Well for a Walking or Balancing Robot
+## Approach: a separation of concerns
 * Teensy: Runs the high-level brain → gait generator, balance estimator, RC inputs
 * MESC: Handles the low-level muscle control → torque or velocity loops per joint
 * ESP32: Easy to log and analyze later, pumps UDP to the computer